IP:Port format

 gate.smartproxy.com is just an example endpoint.
 Enter the endpoint you want to use as every endpoint will have a different IP.

-The way to get the IP:Port format on Mac – ping the endpoint
+The way to get the IP:Port format on macOS – ping the endpoint